Mailchimp vs Moosend 2026: Which Email Marketing Tool Is Actually Worth Your Money?

 - Premium: Starting around $350/month — multi-user access, advanced segmentation, priority support

-Here's the thing that trips people up: Mailchimp's pricing scales aggressively with your list size.
-At 50,000 contacts, you're looking at $350+ per month on the Standard plan.
-That's a significant line item for a small business — and it sneaks up on you faster than you'd expect.
+And here's what catches most people off guard: Mailchimp's pricing gets aggressive as your list grows.
+Hit 50,000 contacts?
+You're looking at $350+ per month on Standard.
+That adds up fast for a small operation — and it sneaks up on you quicker than you'd expect.

 Who's Mailchimp Best For?

-Small businesses with established e-commerce stores, teams that need multi-user access, or businesses already embedded in the Mailchimp ecosystem with integrations they rely on.
+Small businesses with established e-commerce stores, teams that need multiple people accessing the platform, or businesses already locked into the Mailchimp ecosystem with integrations they depend on.

 Moosend launched in 2011 and has been quietly winning over budget-conscious marketers ever since.
-It doesn't have Mailchimp's name recognition — and honestly, I think that's the only real reason more people aren't using it.
+It doesn't have Mailchimp's name recognition — and honestly, I think that's the only real reason more people aren't all over this platform.
 Because as an actual product?
-It's genuinely better for most small businesses in 2026.
+It's genuinely better for most small businesses right now.

 What Moosend Does Well

-The automation builder is where Moosend shines brightest.
-It's visual, flexible, and included on every paid plan without the restrictions you run into with Mailchimp's lower tiers.
-You can build multi-step sequences triggered by behavior, purchases, custom events, and more — without needing to upgrade to a pricier tier just to unlock the good stuff.
+The automation builder is where Moosend shines.
+It's visual, flexible, and included on every single paid plan without the restrictions you hit on Mailchimp's cheaper tiers.
+You can build multi-step sequences triggered by behavior, purchases, custom events, and more — without needing to upgrade just to unlock the good stuff.

-Moosend's interface feels modern and less cluttered than Mailchimp's, which has been accumulating features for 25 years and sometimes shows it.
-The onboarding experience is particularly clean — I've set up a new account and had a campaign running in about 20 minutes.
-(Fun fact: that same process on Mailchimp took me closer to 45 minutes the first time, mostly because I kept getting distracted by features I didn't need yet.)
+Moosend's interface feels modern and less cluttered than Mailchimp's, which has accumulated features over 25 years and shows it.
+The onboarding actually feels smooth — I set up a new account and had a campaign running in about 20 minutes.
+(By contrast, my first Mailchimp setup took closer to 45 minutes, mostly because I kept stumbling into features I didn't need yet.)

-Transactional email is baked into Moosend's plans — not an expensive add-on like it is with Mailchimp.
-For e-commerce businesses sending order confirmations, shipping notifications, and receipts, that difference adds up fast.
-Their AI-powered product recommendation blocks are also genuinely impressive — you can pull in personalized product suggestions dynamically, which is useful for small online stores that don't have a dedicated dev team on call.
+Transactional email comes baked into Moosend's plans, not tacked on as an expensive add-on like Mailchimp.
+For e-commerce businesses sending order confirmations, shipping notifications, and receipts, that difference compounds fast.
+Their AI-powered product recommendation blocks are also surprisingly powerful — you can pull in personalized product suggestions dynamically, which is huge for small online stores without a dedicated dev team.

 Moosend Pricing (2026)

-- Free: Up to 1,000 subscribers, unlimited emails — very generous
+- Free: Up to 1,000 subscribers, unlimited emails — genuinely generous

 - Pro: Starting around $9/month (500 subscribers) — full automation, landing pages, transactional email